jundalisay/superb/content/en/research/constitutions/br/title-06/chapter-01d.md

 in the economic domain set forth in article 177, paragraph 4, twenty-nine per cent to the States and to the Federal District, distributed in accordance with the law, with due regard for the allocation referred to in item II, c, of said paragraph.

 Paragraph 1.
 For purposes of calculating the amount to be remitted in accordance with the provisions in item I, the portion of the collected tax on income and earnings of any nature assigned to the states, to the Federal District and to the municipalities shall be excluded, as provided by articles 157, I, and 158, I.

 Paragraph 2.
-No federated unit may be allocated a portion in excess of twenty per cent of the amount referred to in item II, and any excess shall be distributed among the other participants, maintaining, for the latter, the apportionment criterion established therein.
+No federated unit may be allocated a portion in excess of 20% of the amount referred to in item II, and any excess shall be distributed among the other participants, maintaining, for the latter, the apportionment criterion established therein.

 Paragraph 3.
 The states shall remit twenty-five per cent of the funds they may receive as provided by item II to the respective municipalities, observing the criteria established in article 158, sole paragraph, I and II.

 Paragraph 4.
 Twenty-five per cent of the amount of monies referred to in item III and allocated to each State shall be assigned to its Municipalities, in accordance with the law referred to in said item.